The 5th Bruegel - Graduate School of Economics, Kobe University conference will focus on monetary policy.

 Session II- Forward-looking monetary policy instruments in Europe and Japan

-Chair: Tamotsu Nakamura, Professor and Vice Dean, the Graduate School of Economics, Kobe University
+Chair: Tamotsu Nakamura, Dean, Graduate School of Economics, Kobe University

 Miles Kimball, Professor, Department of Economics, University of Colorado Boulder